The Byers Lab: Floral scent and other floral signals and their role in flowering plant evolution

 Kelsey (any/all pronouns) completed a Bachelor of Science in Biology at MIT in 2007 and a PhD in Mimulus (monkeyflower) evolutionary genetics at the University of Washington, Seattle with H.D.
 "Toby" Bradshaw, Jr. and Jeffrey Riffell in 2014.
 She then was a PLANT FELLOWS Postdoctoral Fellow (2014-2017) in the lab of Florian Schiestl and Philipp Schlüter at the University of Zürich, followed by a postition as a Postdoctoral Research Associate at the University of Cambridge (2017-2020) with Chris Jiggins.
 She began her own lab at the John Innes Center in 2020.

-Research assistant: Mikhaela Neequaye, PhD
+Research associate/lab manager par excellence: Mikhaela Neequaye, PhD

 A brown woman looks at the camera in front of a white background.
 She has curly black hair and brown eyes and is wearing a long-sleeved black shirt.

-Mikhaela (she/her) completed a Bachelor of Science in Biology at the University of Leicester and a PhD in broccoli secondary metabolite genetics at the John Innes Centre and Quadram Institute with Lars Østergaard and Richard Mithen in 2019.
+Dr. Mikhaela Neequaye (she/her) completed a Bachelor of Science in Biology at the University of Leicester and a PhD in broccoli secondary metabolite genetics at the John Innes Centre and Quadram Institute with Lars Østergaard and Richard Mithen in 2019.
 She joined the Byers Lab in 2020.
 Mikhaela can be found on Twitter @MNeequayeJIC and at JIC here.

 A white woman looks at the camera in front of a dry field, hill, and sky.
 She has brown hair and is wearing a baseball hat, red top, and blue jeans.
 She is kneeling on the ground.

-Twitter logoKelsey on Twitter Reach Kelsey by email: Kelsey.Byers (at) jic.ac.uk
+Bluesky logo - a blue silhouette of a stylized butterflyKelsey on Bluesky Reach Kelsey by email: Kelsey.Byers (at) jic.ac.uk

 Back to top.